 500 pages approximate workbook length.

-MOREOVER the awareness of the following 5 explanations may contribute to the satisfactory completion
+MOREOVER the awareness of the following 7 explanations could contribute to the satisfactory completion

 of this workbook.
 Successful completion may allow learners to achieve an advanced level of writing